 11.1.4.3.1 Introduction

 Active scanning involves the generation of Probe Request frames and the subsequent processing of received Probe Response frames.
+Active scanning can raise privacy concerns due to the ability to track a non-AP STA based on the frequency and content of Probe Request frames.
+A non-AP STA may set dot11PrivacyActivated to true to invoke privacy consideration and address this concern (see section 12.2.10).
 The details of the active scanning procedures are as specified in the following subclauses.

 11.1.4.3.2 Active scanning procedure for a non-DMG STA